Eight Things To Find When Planning Parks and Trails to Improve Public Health

 8 Facts You Need to Know to Effectively Use Parks and Trails to Improve Public Health

 We've helped many planners and community leaders provide a healthier quality of life for their communities.
-If you need any assistance in improving aspects of public health in your town--physical, mental, social, economic, and environmental--leave us a comment below.
+If you need any assistance in improving aspects of public health in your town-physical, mental, social, economic, and environmental-contact us

 This blog is based on research conducted in 2014 and 2015 by North Carolina State University’s Parks, Recreation and Tourism Management Department in collaboration with the National Park Service and the Centers for Disease Control and Prevention.